HR & Payroll Software from TankhaPay

 • Its reliance on technology can be problematic in case there is a system failure or power outage.

 Human Capital Management (HCM) software is a technology application designed to help employers manage and nurture their employees.
-It is sometimes called an HRIS (Human Resources Information System) or HRMS (Human Resources Management System).
+It is sometimes called an Human Resources Information System (HRIS) or Human Resources Management System (HRMS).
 The software can combine talent planning, management, and analytics into a single system that deals with company-wide HR processes to increase human capital ROI.

 The benefits of an HCM software are as follows: